 The information provided is general in nature and does not take into account your objectives, financial situation or needs.
 Because of this you should, before acting on this information, consider its appropriateness, having regard to your objectives, financial situation and needs.
 Past performance is not a reliable indicator of future performance.

-BTPS administers Panorama Super.
-BT Funds Management Limited ABN 63 002 916 458 (BTFM) is the trustee and issuer of Panorama Super, which is part of Retirement Wrap ABN 39 827 542 991.
+BT Portfolio Services Ltd ABN 73 095 055 208 (BTPS) administers Panorama Super.
+BTFM is the trustee and issuer of Panorama Super, which is part of Retirement Wrap ABN 39 827 542 991.
 BT Super Invest is part of Panorama Super.
-A Product Disclosure Statement (PDS) for BT Super Invest will be made available when the product is released (expected to be February 2018) and can be obtained from bt.com.au.
+A Product Disclosure Statement (PDS) for BT Super Invest can be obtained by contacting BT on 1300 881 716 or by visiting www.bt.com.au/superinvest.
 You should obtain and consider the PDS before deciding whether to acquire, continue to hold or dispose of interests in BT Super Invest.

 BTPS and BTFM are subsidiaries of Westpac Banking Corporation ABN 33 007 457 141 (Westpac).
-Apart from any interest investors may have in underlying bank accounts held at Westpac through their cash account or Westpac term deposits or securities acquired through BT Super Invest, an investment in, or acquired using, BT Super Invest is not an investment in, deposit with or any other liability of Westpac or any other company in the Westpac Group.
+Apart from any interest investors may have in underlying bank accounts held at Westpac through their cash account, Westpac term deposit products or Westpac securities acquired through BT Super Invest, an investment in, or acquired using, BT Super Invest is not an investment in, deposit with or any other liability of Westpac or any other company in the Westpac Group.
 Investments in BT Super Invest are subject to investment risk, including possible delays in repayment of withdrawal proceeds and loss of income and principal invested.
 Westpac and its related entities do not stand behind or otherwise guarantee the capital value or investment performance of any investments in, or acquired through, BT Super Invest.